Sayings of the Great Sadhu

 Sometimes our minds run back through the years and yearn for that better time and place—the “good old days.”

 But for some, the past harbors only bitter memories.
-Deep in the night, they ponder their own failures, disillusionment's, and fantasies, and think of the cruel hand life has dealt them.
+Deep in the

 I pray that our memories and meditations would draw us into His presence.